spcho-dev/GRAFT/visualizations/Readme.md

 # Project Data and Preprocessing

-This document outlines the data sources and the preprocessing pipeline used in this project to generate the final datasets required for analysis and visualization.
+This document outlines the data sources and preprocessing pipeline required to reproduce the main experimental results and figures from our paper.

 ## Data Sources